|2014 AFF Champion: Thailand|

 China, Japan, South Korea, Hong Kong, East Asia,

 Dutch-Indos/Indonesia-born Dutch All-Time Team

 ASEAN Football Federation was founded in 1984.
 Its member countries included Brunei, Indonesia, Malaysia, Philippines, Singapore, Thailand, Cambodia, Laos, Myanmar, Vietnam and East Timor.
 Australia is an invited member of the association.
 They do not participated in the AFF Championship.
 The region is dominated by Thailand and Singapore.
 The Dutch East Indies(Indonesia) is the only country that played in the WC Finals when it went to France in 1938.
 Paulino Alcántara of the Philippines is the most famous player coming from Southeast Asia.

 |Dutch East Indies at the WC Finals in 1938|

 GK: Chow Chee Keong (Malaysia)

-Chow was a Malaysian Chinese.
+Chow Chee Keong was a Malaysian Chinese.
 He earned his first senior cap as a 15 years old.
+He played for Aveley F.C. in England when he was a student studying in the UK.
+He also trained with West Ham.
 From 1966 to 1970, he was voted the best keeper in Asia for 5 straight seasons.
 In 1970, he went to play in the Hong Kong league, which was the only professional league in East Asia.
-He was the AFC Goalkeeper of the Century.
+In Hong Kong, he played for Jardines, South China, Rangers and Tung Sing.
+He was voted as the AFC Goalkeeper of the Century.

 |Chow Chee Keong|